10 Social Media Campaigns to Inspire Your Own in 2024

 9. LinkedIn: InMail for Direct and Effective Communication

-One of its innovative features, InMail, has proven to be a boon for marketers looking to reach their target audience directly.
+One of its innovative features, InMail, has proven invaluable for marketers looking to reach their target audience directly.

 Unlike standard email marketing emails that can get lost in the crowd, LinkedIn’s InMail delivers messages straight to the recipient’s inbox, ensuring they are seen.